Close Menu

 Precautions to Take in Zanzibar

-Visitors to Zanzibar should take the following precautions to stay safe: (See Also: Is It Safe To Visit Chernobyl?
-Uncovered)
+Visitors to Zanzibar should take the following precautions to stay safe: (See Also: Is it Safe to Visit Graceland in Memphis?
+A Guide to Security and Safety)

 • Use reputable taxi services: Visitors should use reputable taxi services to get around the island, rather than hailing a taxi on the street.